 - Don’t detox alone.
 Detoxing alone is physically and emotionally difficult, so having support from friends and family members will help.
 Additionally, your support person can help ensure that you remain safe throughout withdrawal and they can also get emergency medical support if it becomes necessary.

-Alternatives to At-Home Alcohol Detox
+What Are Some Alternatives to At-Home Alcohol Detox?

 Some popular alternatives to at-home alcohol detox are quitting cold turkey or enrolling in a professional alcohol detox program.
 As mentioned above, quitting alcohol cold turkey can be dangerous and may result in more severe withdrawal effects.